Associations, Boards and Councils

 The International Association of Insurance Supervisors (IAIS) is made up of five committees (Audit, Implementation,

 Executive, Technical and Budget) and numerous subcommittees and task forces.
-Commissioner McCarty is directly involved as a member of the
+Commissioner Altmaier is directly involved as a member of the

 Technical Committee, which seeks to establish global insurance